EnterpriseDB/tpa/RELNOTES.md

 - New BDR3-Always-ON and BDR-Simple architectures

+- Experimental support for Vagrant, Docker, and lxd platforms

 - New ``tpaexec test`` command

 - New ``tpaexec setup`` command to setup a virtualenv and install Python